Iain Banks

-In April 2013, Banks announced he had inoperable cancer and was unlikely to live beyond a year.
+In April 2013, Banks revealed he had inoperable cancer and was unlikely to live beyond a year.
 He died on 9 June 2013.

 Early life

 Banks was born in Dunfermline, Fife, to a mother who was a professional ice skater and a father who was an officer in the Admiralty.
 An only child, he lived in North Queensferry until the age of nine, near the naval dockyards in Rosyth, where his father was based.
 The family then moved to Gourock due to his father's work.
 When someone introduced him to science fiction by giving him Kemlo and the Zones of Silence by Reginald Alec Martin, he continued reading the series, which encouraged him to write science fiction himself.
-After attending Gourock and Greenock High Schools, Banks studied English, philosophy, and psychology at the University of Stirling (1972–1975).
+Banks attended Gourock and Greenock High Schools.
+From 1972 to 1975, Banks studied English, philosophy, and psychology at the University of Stirling.

 After graduation, Banks took a succession of jobs that left him free to write in the evenings.
 These supported his writing throughout his twenties and allowed him to take long breaks between contracts, during which time he travelled through Europe and North America.
-During this period he worked as an IBM 'Expediter Analyser' (a kind of procurement clerk), a testing technician for the British Steel Corporation, and a costing clerk for a law firm in London's Chancery Lane.
+During this period, he worked as an IBM 'Expediter Analyser' (a kind of procurement clerk), a testing technician for the British Steel Corporation, and a costing clerk for a law firm in London's Chancery Lane.

 Career

 Writing career

 Banks took up writing at the age of 11.
 He completed a first novel, The Hungarian Lift-Jet, at 16 and a second, TTR (also entitled The Tashkent Rambler) in his first year at Stirling University in 1972.
 Though he saw himself mainly as a science fiction author, his publishing problems led him to pursue mainstream fiction.
 His first published novel The Wasp Factory, appeared in 1984, when he was thirty.
 After the success of The Wasp Factory, Banks began to write full time.
 His editor at Macmillan, James Hale, advised him to write a book a year, which he agreed to do.

 His second novel Walking on Glass followed in 1985, then The Bridge in 1986, and in 1987 Espedair Street, which was later broadcast as a series on BBC Radio 4.
-His first published science fiction book, Consider Phlebas, emerged in 1987 and as the first of several in the acclaimed Culture series.
+His first published science fiction book, Consider Phlebas, emerged in 1987 and was the first of several in the acclaimed Culture series.
 Banks cited Robert A. Heinlein, Isaac Asimov, Arthur C. Clarke, Brian Aldiss, M. John Harrison and Dan Simmons as influences.
 The Crow Road, published in 1992, was adapted as a BBC television series.
-Banks continued to write both science fiction and mainstream.
-His final novel The Quarry appeared in June 2013, the month of his death.
+Banks continued to write both science fiction and mainstream works.
+In 2004, Banks wrote Raw Spirit (subtitled In Search of the Perfect Dram), a travel book of Banks's visits to the single malt distilleries of Scotland in search of the finest whisky, including his musings on other subjects such as roads, cars and politics.